anva76/Udacity-fsnd-project-02/backend/README.md

 ## Testing

 In your terminal, navigate to the `/backend` folder and activate your virtual environment as described above.

+Change the `SQLALCHEMY_DATABASE_URI` parameter in the `test_app.py` file depending on your local PostreSQL configuration.
 Then execute the following commands to perform testing:

 ```bash
 dropdb trivia_test